 One reason these scars appear is because of the movement of the surrounding muscles.
 As Botox helps relax the muscles, it turned out to be an excellent solution to reduce the visibility of acne scars.
 It’s also why Botox is used for treating various types of scars, not just those caused by acne outbursts.

-While Botox can be beneficial, it’s important to note that it may not be the ultimate solution for stubborn scars.
-While the injections of Botox for acne scars will make the scars less noticeable, they cannot fully remove them as the affected skin lacks collagen.
-That’s why the second part of the acne scar therapy should include collagen-based dermal fillers and skin hydration products.
+While Botox is known and proven to be beneficial, it is still important to remember that it will not be the ultimate solution for taking care of stubborn scars.
+While an injection of Botox to minimize acne scars appearance will make the scars less noticeable, they cannot be fully removed as the affected skin has low levels of collagen.
+This point is where the second step in the acne scar therapy should include collagen-based dermal fillers and skin hydration products.

 Is Botox for Acne safe?